ronaldoussoren/pyobjc/docs/metadata/manual.rst

       p.x = 5
       p[0] = 6

-   The generated type als has a number of methods:
+   The generated type also has a number of methods:

    * *_asdict()*:  Returns a dict that maps from field names to attribute values